mpaland/avl_array/readme.md

 Recursive function calls (which can be eliminated of course) and out of tree insertions, which occur when the last tree row is used, are another problem.
 After some tests it became very clear that this method is weak and complicated when inserting new nodes on a big tree.
 Goal is to leave all the nodes in place once they are inserted.
 This can only be achieved by - you already know - changing pointer/index values.
-My implementation of the AVL tree class here is inspired by a [blog of Keith Woods](https://bitlush.com/blog/efficient-avl-tree-in-c-sharp) and his high spped [implementation](https://github.com/bitlush/avl-tree-c-sharp) in C#.
+My implementation of the AVL tree class here is inspired by a [blog of Keith Woods](https://bitlush.com/blog/efficient-avl-tree-in-c-sharp) and his high speed [implementation](https://github.com/bitlush/avl-tree-c-sharp) in C#.
 But instead of dynamic memory it uses a fixed array to store nodes and just two additional child indexes using the template given index type.
 So there's a storage overhead of (2 * sizeof(size_type) + balance_byte) * max_tree_size, e.g. (2 * 2 byte + 1) * 1023 = 5115 bytes for a 1023 node tree.